learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

 You can also try modifying these styles on-the-fly by modifying them with the [developer tools](https://www.youtube.com/watch?v=q3mWDijP_8w) of your [browser](http://www.sitepoint.com/edit-source-files-in-chrome/).

-<a href='https://learn.co/lessons/fe-riyadh-blog' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-riyadh-blog' title='Code Challenge 1 - Riyadh Blog'>Code Challenge 1 - Riyadh Blog</a> on Learn.co and start learning to code for free.</p>